Rebooting Basics: Start Here

 It's important to understand that recovery is not about porn per se.
 It's about reversing dopamine dysregulation and sexual conditioning (sensitization).
 Your reward circuitry knows exactly what cocaine is, but has no idea as to what porn is.
 For behavioral addictions such as Internet porn and gambling, your reward circuitry only knows squirts of dopamine.
 For example, the lesbian porn that jacked-up your dopamine last month may no longer give you a buzz today.
 Now you need transsexual porn.
 As odd as this may sound, to the primitive part of your brain there's no such thing as (a definition of) porn.
 It all comes down to whether you are reactivating sensitized addiction pathways, and whether you are overstimulating your brain's already desensitized dopamine system.

 Questions about what's "approved", or what's a "relapse", or whether X, Y, or Z, will slow someone's reboot cannot be answered.
 A better question is, "What type of brain training leads to addictive changes in my brain, and am I repeating it?"
 Your fundamental problem is that you are hooked on artificial sexual stimuli, and need to make a change if you want to return to your normal sexual responsiveness.
 See Porn Then and Now: Welcome to Brain Training to understand this concept.

 A short list of what it helps to avoid includes: (Also see this FAQ - What stimuli must I avoid during my reboot - Did I relapse?)

 - Porn: all types.
 If you need to ask, then the answer is, 'bad move.'
 If it's not an in-person connection with a real person, don't use it (and that includes cam contacts).

 - Avoid behaviors that mimic your porn addiction.
 Which usually means behaviors that substitute the synthetic and the two-dimensional for the real deal.

 - Eliminating artificial or synthetic means don't engage in "cam to cam" or chat rooms.

-- Surfing Facebook, YouTube, Craig'sList or dating sites for pictures and sexual stimuli is like an alcoholic switching to lite beer.
+- Surfing Facebook, dating apps, YouTube, Craig'sList or similar sites for pictures and sexual stimuli is like an alcoholic switching to lite beer.